ari-12-2000/Eduportal/README.md

 encrypted with hashing before storing in database and authorization is there for admin and non-admin users.
 • Technology – Next.js, Tailwind CSS, lucide-react, shadcdn, Bcrypt.js, JWT, Node.js, Prisma ,
-PostgreSQL as dbms Stripe and multer for image uploading.
+PostgreSQL as dbms, Razorpay payment gateway and cloudinary for images and videos uploading.